BitOasis simplifies crypto trading for beginners - Introduces new features on its platform

+- The trading platform allows its users to buy, sell and swap crypto assets and manage their portfolio.

+- BitOasis has added 20+ tokens to its trading platform and allowing users to trade in UAE Dirham and Saudi Riyal.

-Dubai, UAE - Having played a pivotal role in the regional crypto space since 2015, BitOasis has earned its reputation as the ‘most trusted crypto-trading platform’ in the UAE and wider Middle East.
+DUBAI, UAE: Having played a pivotal role in the regional crypto space since 2015, BitOasis has earned its reputation as the most trusted crypto-trading platform in the UAE and wider Middle East region.

 Being part of a growing crypto ecosystem, there remains a pressing need for simplifying crypto, especially for people who are new to crypto trading and investing, and countless others who are still on the fence about getting started.